-Lackawanna College’s open admissions policy and affordable tuition rates make it possible for more students to achieve their dream of going to college.
+Lackawanna College’s open admissions policy and affordable tuition makes it possible for you to continue your education in any field of study.

-An open admissions policy simply means that for non specialty programs any student with a high school diploma or GED has the opportunity to be accepted.
+An open admissions policy simply means that for non-specialty programs, you can be accepted with a high school diploma or GED.

-One still crucial part of our application process is the ACCUPLACER placement exam.
-This is a multiple-choice assessment that students must take as part of college acceptance unless they have submitted acceptable SAT or ACT scores.
+Crucial to your application process is the ACCUPLACER placement exam.
+This is a multiple-choice assessment you must take as part of college acceptance (unless you have submitted acceptable SAT or ACT scores).

-Note that Lackawanna College’s open admissions policy is also a rolling one, meaning we accept applications for a semester until the first day of that semester’s classes.
+Note that Lackawanna College’s open admissions policy is also a rolling one, meaning that we accept your application up until the first day of a semester’s start.

-Our mission is always to make it easy for prospective students to apply to Lackawanna College.
-However, there are some non-required elements that will nonetheless make you a more attractive candidate for acceptance!
+Our mission is to make it easy to apply to Lackawanna College.
+However, there are some non-required elements that will nonetheless make you a more attractive candidate for acceptance.

-Along with your required high school/GED transcripts, students may elect to submit SAT or ACT scores.
-These will help with course placement.
-Students who submit strong SAT or ACT scores do not have to take Lackawanna’s ACCUPLACER exam.
+Along with your required high school/GED transcripts, you may elect to submit SAT or ACT scores.
+If your SAT or ACT scores are strong, you will not have to take ACCUPLACER exam.

-Along with their applications, students may also submit personal essays or letters of recommendation expressing why they would make good students at Lackawanna.
+Along with your application, you may also submit personal essays or letters of recommendation expressing why you would make a good student at Lackawanna College.
 These materials can help your candidacy but are not required.

-Finally, once we extend acceptance letters to prospective students, those students must pay commitment fees to guarantee their places in the next freshman class.
+Finally, once we extend to you an acceptance letter, you will be required to pay commitment fees to guarantee your place in the next freshman class.
 These fees are $100 for commuters and $375 for residents.